zhuren314/task1-syscalls/README.md

 The resulting binary should be an executable named `tracer`.

+*Note*: To understand what is available in the registers that you can get through the `ptrace` system call, we strongly advise you to use a debugger such as `gdb`.

 ## Going further (not graded)

 If you want to go further, you can try to implement a new system call in the Linux kernel.
 You can find a lot of documentation on the internet, as well as examples in the Linux kernel source code (you can use this [indexing website](https://elixir.bootlin.com/linux/latest/source) to easily navigate in kernel code).